 General Information About the First Time Homebuyer Credit

-The First-Time Homebuyer Credit (Form 5405) is available for a limited time only (to 2011).
+The First-Time Homebuyer Credit (Form 5405) was available for a limited time only (to 2011).
 The credit:

 - Applies to home purchases after April 8, 2008, and entered into contract before May 1, 2010 and closed before October 1, 2010.